2017-usfca-biol-395/emmagibson-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 ![](Analysis_Report_01_amplicons_files/figure-markdown_github-ascii_identifiers/example-phyloseq-plot-2-1.png)

-Fig 2: Inferred phylogeny of sequences, with points on tips representing samples within which each particular taxa occurred.
-Tree represents maximum likelihood phylogeny inferred using RAxML.
+### Figure 2: Inferred phylogeny of sequences

+This figure shows a phylogenetic tree with points on tips representing samples within which each particular taxa occurred.
+This tree represents maximum likelihood phylogeny inferred using RAxML.

 Discussion
 ==========